 The Rule of Law

-· The children decided that the values and expectations in the rules are appropriate for any age of child or adult, inside or outside our school.
+Having our own school rules that were written by the children and that are followed throughout the school.
+The children decided that the values and expectations in the rules are appropriate for any age of child or adult, inside or outside our school.

-· Encouraging our children to make their own individual choices.
+- Encouraging our children to make their own individual choices.

-· Equipping children to take risks in a safe and supportive environment by involving them in risk assessments.
+- Equipping children to take risks in a safe and supportive environment by involving them in risk assessments.

-· Welcoming and celebrating different faiths and cultures and therefore actively promoting and highlighting diversity.
+- Welcoming and celebrating different faiths and cultures and therefore actively promoting and highlighting diversity.

+Promoting British values means challenging opinions or behaviours in school that are contrary to British values and building pupils’ resilience to radicalisation.
 Staff and governors have undertaken training to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 The Designated Safeguarding Lead (head teacher) has undertaken The Home Office Workshop to Raise Awareness of Prevent (WRAP).
 In addition members of staff and governors have undertaken the Channel General Awareness Training.